phetsims/gas-properties/doc/implementation-notes.md

 ### Model

 The main model class is [DiffusionModel](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionModel.js).
-Like the model in the other screens, it is a subclass of [BaseModel](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseModel.js), which provides model functionality that is _not_ related to the Ideal Gas Law. `DiffusionModel` delegates some responsibilities to these sub-models:
+Like the models for the other screens, it is a subclass of [BaseModel](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseModel.js), which provides model functionality that is _not_ related to the Ideal Gas Law. `DiffusionModel` delegates some responsibilities to these sub-models: